ChristosG/serve-mistral-nemo-as-trt/README.md

-# Guide to Compiling Mistral-Nemo-Instruct-2407 into a TensorRT-LLM Engine and Serving it on Triton Inference Server
+# Serve Mistral-Nemo-Instruct-2407 as TensorRT-LLM Engine on Triton Inference Server

 This guide provides step-by-step instructions on how to compile the Mistral-Nemo-Instruct-2407 model into a TensorRT-LLM engine and deploy it on the Triton Inference Server.